 With that in mind, while the £29,995 starting price sounds like a lot for a B-segment hatchback, the GR Yaris is something of a bargain.
 No wonder there’s a long waiting list.

-The Suzuki Swift Sport is warm rather than hot, and the same goes for the Vauxhall Corsa GSI, which also happens to be dated and overpriced.
-The VW Up GTI is fun in its own way, but despite the badge and the tartan, it doesn’t quite justify its famous badge.
+The Suzuki Swift Sport is warm rather than hot, and the same goes for the VW Up GTI.
+From the same stable we have the VW Polo GTI, a perfectly competent hot hatch that’s not quite exciting enough to be here.
 The Abarth 595 meanwhile is a strangely alluring, pseudo exotic hot hatch, but it’s ancient and uncomfortable.
 If you really must, go used, because the ‘new’ Essesse version simply isn’t worth the £25,295 starting price.

-A car we wish could have made it into the top 10 CT recommends list is the BMW M135i, but sadly, it just doesn’t cut it, because it delivers its 306bhp with an almost complete lack of excitement.
+A car we wish could have made it into the top 10 CT recommends list is the BMW M135i, but sadly, it just doesn’t cut it, because it somehow delivers its 306bhp with an almost complete lack of excitement.
 And the less said about the way it looks, the better.
+The front-wheel drive 128Ti is more enjoyable but hamstrung by a lacklustre automatic gearbox.

 Would you make any changes to our top 10?
 Let us know in the comments.